 Mow the Lawn to Avoid Insects

 Adult mosquitoes are notorious for hiding in tall grass.
-Avoid an insect infestation by keeping your lawn cut short, being sure to mow the grass the day before your event if possible.
+Avoid an insect infestation by keeping your lawn cut short, and being sure to mow the grass the day before your event if possible.
 Use a weed wacker to wack down weeds that might provide a safe harbor for mosquitoes.

 Cover the Food

 From watermelon to potato salad, bugs, like people, enjoy the same barbecue fare.
-Keep your food in lidded bowls and other containers when possible, returning the lid after each serving to eliminate the temptation by hovering insects.
+Keep your food in lidded bowls and other containers when possible, returning the lid after each serving to eliminate the temptation of hovering insects.

 Keep Trash in Check

 Trash containers should have lids that fit tight; this keeps bugs out of the trash and also prevents water from getting in the container.
 Avoid using open-top trash cans during your barbecue, since trash from your meal provides an instant attractant to a host of different insects, including flies and ants.

 Consider an Outdoor Fan